Google News Initiative

 Personalized coaching: Weekly one-on-one coaching to help you move your idea forward toward launch, or growth, during the Pre-launch Lab, as well as quarterly coaching for a year after the Pre-launch Lab.

-While we are not currently accepting applications for this lab, please sign up for our newsletter to get notified about future versions of this lab and other programs from the Google News Initiative.
+We are not currently accepting applications.
+Please sign up for our newsletter to get notified about future versions of this lab and other programs from the Google News Initiative.

 Week 1: Setting clear goals for your success